andresugartechea/introToIM/May26/README.md

 ![](https://github.com/andresugartechea/introToIM/blob/main/May26/second%20step%20(face).png?raw=true)

 #### Step 4:
 Placing each form was harder than I thought so I had to keep it minimalistic.
-I was not fully satisfied with the result because it looked boring and empty, that's why I put a background.
+I was not fully satisfied with the result because it looked boring and empty, so I put a background to make it look more aesthetic.
 ![](https://github.com/andresugartechea/introToIM/blob/main/May26/third%20step%20(background).png?raw=true)

 #### Step 5:
 Finally, I added color to my portrait.
-For the face, I used the "Fill" tag with "Random" and the blue tone full *- fill(random(255), random(255), 255); -* so the color changes to different shades of blue.
-I did the same with the background but with yellow colour so it contrasts with the face.
+For the face, I used the "Fill" tag with "Random" and the blue tone in 255 *- fill(random(255), random(255), 255); -* so the color changes to different shades of blue.
+I did the same with the background but with yellow colour to make it contrast with the face.
 ![](https://github.com/andresugartechea/introToIM/blob/main/May26/four%20step%20(color).png?raw=true)

 ### Final result: